Modern Places of Worship

 An exploration of architecture, faith and identity in the UK.
 Our latest project seeks to better understand the future of places of worship in the UK and their place in the community.
 Sacred spaces have historically reflected advances in art, architecture and cultural practices.
 We now ask what should a modern place of worship look like?
 What challenges do they face?
 Are they inclusive?
 What role can technology play?
-Discover more about the project's three stages below.
+Discover more below.

 - May 2016 - Bradford: An Introduction: what should a modern place of worship look like?